hpgbproductions/Yuri-int/README.txt

 Yuri desktop edit
 cmg-simplestuff//hpgbproductions

+--- Fan Project, is not affliated with Team Salvato --- Official DDLC assets used in accordance to the IP Guidelines: http://teamsalvato.com/ip-guidelines/

 This is an experimental "interactive wallpaper", a Rainmeter skin that combines the elements of wallpaper and programmed skins.

 IMPORTANT: This will only work correctly with a screen size of 1280x720.
 To make this compatible with other screen sizes, you will need to do a lot of work.